-How Elon Musk Became the Richest
+How Elon Musk Became the Richest during the Pandemic?

 The title of world’s richest person an extraordinary run for Musk and Tesla, even during a pandemic.
 At 10:54 ET, Tesla Inc's shares were up 5.65% or 42.75 points at $798.73.
 A 7.9% rally in the electric carmaker’s share price on Thursday boosted Musk past Amazon.com Inc founder Jeff Bezos.
 Musk has said he has little interest in material things and has few assets outside his stakes in Tesla and SpaceX.
-Musk only just passed Bill Gates in November to become the second-richest person in the world.
+Musk also passed Bill Gates earlier in November 2020 to become the second-richest person in the world.
 Increased rally in Tesla’s share price, which surged 743% last year with consistent profits, inclusion in the S&P 500 Index, and enthusiasm from Wall Street and retail investors alike.

 Tesla produced just over half-a-million cars last year, a fraction of the output of Ford Motor Co. and General Motors Co.
 Musk will have to show within the next five years that Tesla can make more profits than just about the whole of the rest of the motor industry combined to justify the valuation.

 “I want to be able to contribute as much as possible to the city on Mars,” Musk said.
 “That means just a lot of capital.”